kallahir/AlbumTrackr-iOS/README.md

 # AlbumTrackr-iOS

-AlbumTrackr is a project that has the main objective of creating an app that will provide music fans the latest updates about the artists that they like.
+AlbumTrackr is a project that has the main objective of creating the UI of a possible app that will provide music fans the latest updates about the artists that they like.

 This project also has an ongoing, like this one, Android version and can be found at: